dodobird181/samdash/README.md

 [<img src="https://raw.githubusercontent.com/dodobird181/samdash/refs/heads/main/thumbnail.png" alt="Loading thumbnail..." width="800" style="margin-bottom: 20px;"/>](https://sammorris.ca/samdash)

 ### Motivation
 The world has been getting increasingly volatile over the past couple of years, and I've found that the stock-market has reflected this volatility as well.
-The problem is, the more I learn about how markets function (and disfunction), the more webpages I want to check to catch a glimpse of what I consider to be "the full-picture."
+The problem is, the more I learn about how markets function (and disfunction), the more webpages I found myself checking to catch a glimpse of what I consider to be "the full-picture."

 This project is my attempt at a solution: put every data source I want to check in one place!